Need to know

 Check-out is 90 minutes before your transfer back to Nadi.
 Check-in is at any time: a room will be made available to guests when they arrive on the island.
 If the booked room isn't ready, guests will be given a temporary alternative until it is.

 For a romantic dinner that you’ll remember for years to come, book one of Kokomo’s private dining experiences (at a supplement).
 You’ll get to create a bespoke menu with Kokomo's chefs, and dine in your villa or residence.
+You'll also have one chef-cooked barbecue a residence is included with your stay.

 At the hotel